Saturday, October 6, 2012

 15 Ways I Use Coconut Oil Every Day

 I know, right?
 Terrible.
 Thankfully for you I am not a poet.
 So I won't bore you.
 But I will tell you how I use coconut oil every day.
-Maybe some of these you already know about.
+Maybe some of these ideas you already know about.
 Maybe some will be new.
 Maybe I've left out some.
 But regardless, here are

 • Put it on my legs before shaving in the shower rather than using scary Shaving Cream.